DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Python Wrangling.md

 ## Solution:

 Use `cd` to navigate to a suitable directory.
-Then, for each of the three links do a `wget <URL>` to download the files.
+Then, for each of the three links, do a `wget <URL>` to download the files.

 ![](./attachments/Pasted%20image%2020220329142042.png)